All of these behaviours are deeply ingrained in human make-up to help us survive.

 place to an OCD state by learning and conditioning.

 This change of brain state obviously involves changes in levels (usually deficiencies) of such things as neurotransmitters (Dopamine and Serotonin are the

-ones frequently mentioned), proteins AND EVEN GENES.
+ones frequently mentioned), proteins and probably even genes.

 The work of Barbara McClintock in the 1950's (originally ignored by her peers, later awarded the Nobel Prize) showed that genes in plants can actually change